owenjpark/C-Triple-Plus/README.md

 # Scrypt
 Split into 3 files:
-1. scrypt.h - header file of all function and class declarations
+1. calc.h - header file of all function and class declarations for calc and scrypt
 2. scryptfunctions.cpp - implementation of functions
 3. scrypt.cpp - takes in input, uses functions, and produces output

 Scrypt uses lexer to take in input and functions like a basic programming language.
 It enters conditionals if conditions are true, keeps track of variables, and prints when called to print.
+While running it stores variables in it's scope to be used later on.
+Function defintions have there own local scopes that are declared when they are defined.
+Functions are not evaluated at defintition, but are stored in the variables vector for the program.
+If they are called later on they are pulled from the vector and then fully evaluated.

 Scrypt uses the following functions:
 - buildProgram() - takes in tokens from lexer and builds an AST tree to represent program